Cirencester: Etymology

 Cirencester's name is first attested by Ptolemy in around 150 AD, though the earliest surviving manuscripts are from the thirteenth century.
 These give various slightly different spellings, of which the original seems to have been Κορίνιον (Corinium).
 The etymology of this name is, however, unknown.
-The same name is found in River Churn, which passes through the town (and which, with the addition of the Old English word ēa ('river') in turn gave its name to North Cerney, South Cerney, and Cerney Wick).
+The same name is found in the River Churn, which passes through the town (and which, with the addition of the Old English word ēa ('river') in turn gave its name to North Cerney, South Cerney, and Cerney Wick).

-As the Celtic languages changed, this name became Proto-Welsh Cerin.
-This proto-Welsh name was adopted into English in the course of Celtic language-death in England with the addition of the Old English word ceaster ('Roman fortification'), and is first attested in this form as Cirenceaster in the Anglo-Saxon Chronicle (a text which took its present form in the later ninth century).
-The name also persisted in Welsh, also first being attested in the ninth century, in writings of Asser, in the form Cair Ceri.
+Corinum may have persisted as Caer Cori in Brittonic as stated by Asser.
+Later it was known in the form of Cair Ceri in writings of Nennius and Cirenceaster in the Anglo-Saxon Chronicle (a text which took its present form in the later ninth century).
+Other Old English forms include Cirrenceaster, Cirneceaster or Cyrneceaster (dative Cirrenceastre, Cirneceastre, Cyrneceastre), where ceaster means "fort" or "fortress".

-The name stem Corin is cognate with Churn (the modern name of the river on which the town is built) and with the stem Cerne in the nearby villages of North Cerney, South Cerney, and Cerney Wick; also on the River Churn.
-The modern name Cirencester is derived from the cognate root Ciren and the standard -cester ending indicating a Roman fortress or encampment.
-It seems certain that this name root goes back to pre-Roman times and is similar to the original Brythonic name for the river, and perhaps the settlement.
-An early Welsh language ecclesiastical list from St David's gives another form of the name Caerceri where Caer is the Welsh for fortress and Ceri is cognate with the other forms of the name.

-Pronunciation

-In ninth-century Old Welsh, the city was known as Cair Ceri (literally "Fort Ceri"), translated Cirrenceaster, Cirneceaster or Cyrneceaster (dative Cirrenceastre, Cirneceastre, Cyrneceastre) in the Old English of the Anglo-Saxons, where ceaster means "fort" or "fortress".
 The Old English c was pronounced //tʃ//.
 The Normans mispronounced the //tʃ// sound as /[ts]/, resulting in the modern name Cirencester (/ˈsaɪrənsɛstər/).
 The form /ˈsɪsᵻtər/, spelled Cirencester or Ciceter, was once used locally.
 This pronunciation is humorously highlighted in a 1928 limerick from Punch: